bmamlin/openmrs-contrib-metrics/README.md

 ## Running the stack

-1. Clone this repository
+1. Clone this repository (`git clone https://github.com/bmamlin/openmrs-contrib-metrics`)
 2. Within the `github-data` folder, run `./download-data.sh` to download data files
 3. In the top folder, run `docker-compose up -d`
 4. Wait for Kibana to show up at http://localhost:5601/

-On a machine with 16 GB of memory (6 GB and 3 CPUs allocated to Docker), it takes up to 10 minutes before Kibana starts working and up to 45 minutes before all data are available, so be patient.
-On the other hand, if you create a [Digital Ocean](https://digitalocean.com) droplet with 64 GB of memory and allocate 4 GB to each elasticsearch instance and 30 GB to logstash, you can be up and running in 6 minutes (just don't forget to delete the droplet when done, since it costs \$0.5 USD per minute)
+On a machine with 8 GB of memory and 4 CPUs, it takes about 10 minutes to before all data are visible within Kibana.

 **TIP**: when browsing visualizations, be sure to set your date filter to something like "Last 10 years" to ensure you are seeing all data.
 The default may be set to "15